-5.16 Everyone is entitled to attend a meeting of the council and committees of the council.
-The council must ensure that all meetings of the council and committees of the council are open to the public.

-- 5.17 Clause 5.16 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 5.18 A person (whether a councillor or another person) is not entitled to be present at a meeting of the council or a committee of the council if expelled from the meeting: - (a) by a resolution of the meeting, or
+- 5.16 Everyone is entitled to attend a meeting of the council and committees of the council.
+The council must ensure that all meetings of the council and committees of the council are open to the public. - Note: Clause 5.16 reflects section 10(1) of the Act. - 5.17 Clause 5.16 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 5.18 A person (whether a councillor or another person) is not entitled to be present at a meeting of the council or a committee of the council if expelled from the meeting:

-(b) by the person presiding at the meeting if the council has, by resolution, authorised the person presiding to exercise the power of expulsion.
+- (a) by a resolution of the meeting, or - (b) by the person presiding at the meeting if the council has, by resolution, authorised the person presiding to exercise the power of expulsion.